rahul-avaghan/gitbrowser/README.md

-App to browser repositories in github and to view commits for each repostiories
+React implementation of Github client to browse repositories and to view commits for each repostiories

 ## Installation